sperson-school/project-1-initial/README.md

-# 3D Geometry Classes Project
+# Project 1 - Let's Get to the Point (and Line and Cube)

 ## Project Objectives